sflavelle/writing/JevilxReader Stories/Parts/1 - Better The Jevil You Know/Chapters/9 - SOUL Survivor/Epilogue.md

 "...did... ...fr...?"

+Deeply muffled voices greeted you from your slumber.

 Your world was a near impenetrable fog, your self... aware of almost nothing.
 You could not tell the passage of time, how long you had been here.

 Your prison was dark and void, formless... much like yourself.
 Occasionally you felt a sense of being held, a warmth, a comfort - even if you were in no shape to process those feelings.